NelleV/SCExercises/exercises/test_01.rst

 1. In the python module you have created previously (interactions), add an empty python module `nonlinear.py`.

-2. Create a file named `test_nonlinear.py` with the following content:
+2. Create a file named `test_nonlinear.py` in `interactions/tests` with the following content:

    ```python